- There are several different types of keyless electronic door locks, including those that have keypads, fobs or key cards and biometric locks.

 Any keyless door lock that is battery operated does not need to be wired.
 In fact, of the models we looked at, none of them needed to be hardwired.
 Wireless options have become popular due to their ease of installation and maintenance, and most providers offer a wireless option.

-It's always best to speak with an expert and read reviews before making your decision.
-See which access control systems we recommend.
+It’s always best to speak with an expert and read reviews before making your decision.